What is Google Zanzibar?

 Zanzibar also supports reverse indexing (also known as data filtering).
 This means that after assigning a user many individual permissions, you can also ask, "what resources does this user have access to?"
 This is a common authorization request (e.g., for list endpoints).
 It's also useful for maintaining and debugging access controls.

-Also, Zanzibar provides few abstractions to work with.
+Zanzibar provides few abstractions to work with.
 Its authorization logic is a flat list of access controls.
-You can define relationships between users and resources, but you can't use properties of resources (like default roles) to make authorization decisions.
+You can define relationships between users and resources, but you can't use properties of resources (like public/private switches) to make authorization decisions.
 It’s up to you to work out how to represent whatever authorization model you may have as a set of relationships.
 Google's engineers recommend that you use a policy engine alongside Zanzibar to close the gap.

 Finally, Zanzibar is a major technical investment.
 Building your own Zanzibar takes at least a year of effort from a dedicated team.
 Airbnb's Himeji (a Zanzibar-alike) took more than a year of engineering work from a dedicated team.
 Using Zanzibar also takes engineering effort.
 At Google, the service is supported by a full-time team of engineers, plus several engineers from each service that uses Zanzibar.
 Most apps that use Zanzibar-like systems require hand-tuning to avoid hot spots.